 - Ticket purchasers will also be entered for a chance to win a VIP dinner and photo opportunity

-- Reserved seats are assigned floor seats in the side and back sections
+- Reserved seats are assigned floor seats in the back sections

 - First come, first served

-SALEM STATE STUDENTS GENERAL ADMISSION BLEACHER SEATS-$10 per ticket:
+SALEM STATE STUDENTS GENERAL ADMISSION SEATS-$10 per ticket:

-- Available in the bleachers; first come, first served
+- Available on the left and right sides; first come, first served

 - Limited to the first 200 Salem State Students